 Degrees and Certifications:

-Degrees: Ed.S.
-Language, Reading and Culture- Administration M.A.
-Gifted Education B.A.
-Elementary Education Certificates: Principal K-8 Teaching Endorsements: Gifted Specialist Reading Specialist English Lang Arts-Middle Grades Structured English Immersion Early Childhood Education Recent Training: Trauma Sensitivity Second Steps Social-Emotional Learning Project-Based Learning Conference Using Data to Inform Effective Teaching Be a Better Writer, 6-12 Understanding by Design Danielson Model Professional Learning Communities Technology: Edgenuity, Zoom, Google Classroom, Blended Learning CPR & Concussion Training Dyslexia Awareness Training Brain Research and Teaching Strategies
+Ed.S.
+Language, Reading, and Culture M.A.
+Special Ed, Psych, and Rehab/Gifted Education B.A.
+Elementary Education Certificates Principal K-8 Teaching Endorsements Gifted Specialist Reading Specialist English Lang Arts-Middle Grades Structured English Immersion Early Childhood Education Recent Training HMH Curricular Mapping 6-8 Brain Research and Teaching Strategies Trauma Sensitivity Second Steps Social-Emotional Learning Project-Based Learning Conference Using Data to Inform Effective Teaching Be a Better Writer, 6-12 Understanding by Design Danielson Model Professional Learning Communities Technology: Edgenuity, Zoom, Google Classroom, Blended Learning CPR & Concussion Training Dyslexia Awareness Training Brain Research and Teaching Strategies

 Core Educational Belief